Colduction/endianness/README.md

 # endianness

-Package for simple translation between numbers and strings, byte sequences, etc., and vice versa, written in Go
+Package for simple translation between numbers to strings, byte sequences, etc., and vice versa, written in Go

 ## Installation